 The symptoms of intractable migraine are nearly identical to those of other types of migraines.
 Most patients experience these symptoms:

-- Headache, pain in the head and neck that lasts 72 hours or longer
+- Constant headache which involves the neck that lasts 72 hours or longer

-- Vision disturbances such as flashing or sparkling lights
+- Visual disturbances such as flashing or sparkling lights

 - Tingling Sensation

 - Light sensitivity

 - Difficulty focusing or inability to think clearly